as/mqtt/README.md

-# mqtt
+# MQTT
 A prototype implementation of mqtt to research how crufty protocols can be generated with wire9

-# background
+# Background
-Wire9 has its benefits
+Wire9 (github.com/as/wire9)is a protocol generator created some years ago.
+It has its benefits:
-- It can generate conformant recursive types
+- Generates arbitrarily-nested conformant types
+- Based on a sucessful syntax (see draw(3) from plan9)
 - It is good at generating specific protocols
-  - Wire9 was designed because of Microsoft COM/DCOM
+  - Started because of Microsoft COM/DCOM
+  - Later used to implement draw(3)

 But it has issues
 - Riddled with bugs, but it's a custom lexer and parser so...
-- Beyond that, there are actual bugs (the hard bugs)
+- Beyond that, there are actual bugs (the hard ones)

 # The real issues
 - Real protocols are strange
+  - Not all data are big endian
+  - Not all data are alligned
+  - Not all data specifications make sense
-- Designed by creative people, but unlike elegancy, creativity sometimes invites complexity
+- Designed by creative people
+- Unlike elegane, unbounded creativity fosters complexity
   - Varints
   - Existential values
   - Fan-Out tables
   - Bit Alligned values
   - Variable length headers
   - Computed Conformant Types
+  - Musts, Mays, Shoulds

 # Varints
  - Cut a number into 7 bit pieces